jonathanhecl/pNotepad-plus/README.md

 # pNotepad Plus

 pNotepad Plus is a secure, encrypted text editor built with Go and Wails.
-It is an evolution of pNotepad2, adding features for file navigation and management within encrypted directories.
+It is an evolution of pNotepad, adding features for file navigation and management within encrypted directories.

 ## Features